lacunadream/robinhood/README.md

 This library facilitates automated, commission-free stock trading from Python using Robinhood's API.

-**Disclaimer:** This is an unofficial library and is not affiliated with Robinhood Markets Inc.
+**Disclaimer:** This is an unofficial library and is not affiliated with Robinhood Markets Inc. For more information, read notice at bottom of README.md.

 Current Features:
 * Get stock quote